Are you caring for a loved one?

 Other things to consider are tips to managing medications and having a personal emergency response device for added security.
 Providing assistance to a loved one can be very rewarding yet challenging work.
 Connecting with other Caregivers through a Call-in Program or Support Group will help strengthen you during challenging times.

-Programs offered through the ADRC include the Alzheimers Family Caregiver Support Program, the National Family Caregiver Support Program, Powerful Tools For Caregiver Class, information and assistance connecting to publicly funded Long-Term Care programs (Family Care/IRIS).
+Programs offered through the ADRC include the Alzheimers Family Caregiver Support Program, the National Family Caregiver Support Program, Powerful Tools For Caregiver Class, information and assistance connecting to private pay or publicly funded Long-Term Care programs (Family Care/IRIS).
 Call the ADRC for more information on these resources 715-528-4890.

 Powerful Tools For Caregiver Class